 16 Inches of Hair

-Now it’s time to discuss how long 16 inches of hair.
+Now it’s time to discuss how long 16 inches of hair is.
 It’s a mid-back length.
-Factoring in your height and the texture of your hair, a 16-inch style should hit the center of your shoulder blades, or perhaps a bit lower.
+Factoring in your height and hair texture, a 16-inch style should hit the center of your shoulder blades or perhaps a bit lower.

 Go Super Long – 22 Inches of Hair